ahayashi/ahayashi.github.io/docs/index_pandoc.md

 =======

 ## A Brief Autobiography
-Dr. Akihiro Hayashi is a Senior Research Scientist at the Georgia Institute of Technology (Georgia Tech).
-He received his Ph.D. in Computer Science from Waseda University in 2012.
-Dr. Hayashi joined Prof. Vivek Sarkar’s research group as a Postdoctoral Researcher at Rice University in 2013 and was promoted to Research Scientist in 2015.
-He joined Georgia Tech as a Senior Research Scientist in 2019.
+Dr. Akihiro Hayashi is a Senior Research Scientist at Georgia Tech.
+He earned his Ph.D. in Computer Science from Waseda University in 2012 under the supervision of [Prof. Hironori Kasahara](https://www.kasahara.cs.waseda.ac.jp/kasahara.html.en) and later joined [Prof. Vivek Sarkar](https://vsarkar.cc.gatech.edu/)’s group at Rice University as a Postdoctoral Researcher.
+He was promoted to Research Scientist in 2015 and moved to Georgia Tech in 2019.

 ## Research Contributions
-Dr. Hayashi has focused his work on a broad area of parallel computing.
-His original and innovative research contributions are clearly demonstrated in his extensive publication record, software artifacts, and numerous awards.
-Dr. Hayashi’s work has resulted in 8 referred journal publications and over 60 refereed conference publications.
-These include publications in top journals, such as Quantum, and top conferences, such as CC, EuroPar, ISC, IPDPS, PACT, and SC, whose acceptance ratio is typically ~20%.
-To date, according to [Google Scholar](https://scholar.google.com/citations?user=gfsge0AAAAAJ&hl=en), Dr. Hayashi has received 840+ citations, with an h-index of 13 and an i10-index of 19.
+Dr. Hayashi's work spans parallel computing, with contributions reflected in his publications, software artifacts, and awards.
+He has authored 8 journal papers and over 60 conference papers, including in top venues such as Quantum, CC, EuroPar, ISC, IPDPS, PACT, and SC.
+To date, according to [Google Scholar](https://scholar.google.com/citations?user=gfsge0AAAAAJ&hl=en), his research has received over 840 citations, with an h-index of 13 and an i10-index of 19, per Google Scholar.

 ## Awards
-Dr. Hayashi has received numerous awards for his publications and artifacts.
-Notable accolades include the 2024 Outstanding Research Scientist Award from the College of Computing at Georgia Tech, the Best SCALE Challenge Award at IEEE/ACM CCGRID for two consecutive years (2023 and 2024), the Outstanding Paper Award at IEEE HPCS in 2021, and the Best Expo Exhibit Award at IBM/ACM CASCON for two consecutive years (2017 and 2018).
+Dr. Hayashi has received several recognitions, including [the 2024 Outstanding Research Scientist Award from Georgia Tech’s College of Computing](https://www.cc.gatech.edu/annual-awards-and-honors-past-recipients).
+His work has been honored with the Best SCALE Challenge Award (CCGRID, 2023 & 2024), the Outstanding Paper Award (IEEE HPCS, 2021), and the Best Expo Exhibit Award (IBM/ACM CASCON, 2017 & 2018).

-## Funding, Leadership, Teamwork, and Supervision
+## Funding, Leadership, and Mentorship
-Dr. Hayashi has made significant contributions to externally funded projects, serving as a Co-Principal Investigator, Lead, and Key/Senior Personnel on initiatives funded by sponsors such as BAH, IARPA, IBM, ORNL, SNL, and others.
-Through exceptional leadership, Dr. Hayashi has excelled in developing and managing the technical aspects of these projects.
-Dr. Hayashi has significant experience in collaborating with, supervising, and mentoring a diverse group of over 25 faculty and students across various research projects.
-He has closely guided the degree-related work of 3 Ph.D. students, 4 master's students, and 2 undergraduate students.
-Additionally, he has supervised 1 research scientist, 2 postdoctoral fellows, 8 more Ph.D. students, and 6 more undergraduate students, primarily within sponsored projects.
+Dr. Hayashi has contributed to externally funded projects as a Co-PI, Lead, or Senior Personnel, collaborating with sponsors such as BAH, IARPA, IBM, ORNL, and SNL.
+He has worked with numerous academic/research faculty members, researchers, engineers, and students across various projects, mentoring Ph.D., master’s, and undergraduate students, as well as postdoctoral fellows and research scientists.

-## Technical Stature
+## Technical Engagement
-Dr. Hayashi’s broad recognition of technical stature in the field of parallel computing is evident through his numerous awards and his active participation in the academic community.
-He has been invited to join program and review committees for top-tier conferences and serve as a reviewer for leading journals.
-He has reviewed 20+ journal papers and 120+ conference/workshop papers.
-Additionally, Dr. Hayashi has served as an associate and guest editor for the IEICE Transactions since 2023 and has been a member of the OpenSHMEM Application Programming Interface specification committee since 2021.
+Dr. Hayashi is active in the research community, serving on program committees for top conferences and reviewing for leading journals.
+To date, he has reviewed over 20 journal and 120 conference/workshop papers.
+Additionally, since 2023, he has been an associate and guest editor for [the IEICE Transactions on Information and Systems](https://search.ieice.org/bin/index.php?category=D&lang=E
+), and has been a member of [the OpenSHMEM API specification]() committee since 2021.

 ## Research Interests
 Dr. Hayashi's research interests include: